When comparing tour operator software, bike tour guides should look for a system that:

 Pricing

-• Beyonk is available at no subscription cost — you’re subject to 4% booking fees in this plan (you can pay these or pass them to the customer).
+Beyonk is available at no subscription cost — you’re subject to a 4% booking fee in this plan (you can pay this or pass it on to the customer).

-• BookingHound is available at $38/month.
-You also pay 4% booking fees in this plan, but opting for the subscription unlocks access to digital waivers and other advanced tools (listed above).
+BookingHound is available at $38/month.
+You also pay 4% booking fees in this plan.

-• Beyonk also offers custom plans for enterprises.
+Beyonk and BookingHound also offer custom plans for enterprises.

 Rezdy homepage: The online booking system for tour and activity businesses

-The brand offers packages and custom solutions to support businesses of all sizes, and its platform rates highly for ease of use, so most can get started without lengthy training or set-up times.
+Rezdy is a global booking software brand that works with tour operators and attractions worldwide.
+The brand offers packages and custom solutions to support businesses of all sizes, and its platform rates highly for ease of use, allowing most users to get started without lengthy training or setup times.

 Features